LStranc/NotBattleship/README.md

 4. Attack

 Each boat is only allowed one action per turn.
-(With the expection of the Cruiser which acts twice) The Move action allows the boats to move forward once in the direction its facing.
+(With the expection of the Cruiser which acts twice)

+The _Move_ action allows the boats to move forward once in the direction its facing.

-The turn left and turn right action allow the boat to turn 45 degrees in the respective direction.
+The _Turn Left_ and _Turn Right_ action allow the boat to turn 45 degrees in the respective direction.

-The Attack action varries for each type of boat and will be described in further detail below.
+The _Attack_ action varries for each type of boat and will be described in further detail below.

 Once every boat has gone through their action the player's turn ends and the other player's turn begins.